How to Prevent Marathon Training Injuries

 Focusing your training on a long-distance race like a marathon is certainly a noble goal, but it must be approached with caution, as well.
 Training your body to run 26.2 miles takes hard work and preparation, and it demands to be taken seriously.
 The same also holds true for shorter races such as the 13.1-mile half marathon.

-The American Orthopaedic Society for Sports Medicine supports Dr. Kienstra’s observations.
+The American Orthopaedic Society for Sports Medicine supports Dr. Landsberg’s observations.
 They note the following as the most common running-related injuries:

 - Plantar fasciitis